daleShook/proof-of-movement/README.md

 # proof-of-movement

 ## Purpose
 This repo is part of a focused effort to consolidate and show forward movement in AI learning and systems work.
-It's not a portfolio-it's a process log.
+It's not a portfolio, it's a process log.
 The goal is to document artifacts that reflect skill growth, discipline, and applied understanding.

 ## What's Included
 - **Week 1 - Python Assessment Rebuild:** A re-creation and simulation of elements from a technical Python assessment, including commentary and related exercises.